NikitaDouglas/bookmark_3/README.md

 # Stories n.2
 * As a time-pressed user
 * So that I can save a website
-* I would like to add the site's address and title to bookmark manager
+* I would like to add the website's url to our bookmark manager

 # DATABASE COMMAND INSTRUCTIONS